jackaperkins/unconference-webxdc/readme.md

 - Timezones suck, lets skip this for now and assume unconferences happen in an obvious shared context.
 Version 2 can have a default timezone for the conference as a whole and give users a toggle to go between their own and the conference's.
 - Some level of permissions might be desirable.
 Or at least if someone deleted your event it'd be nice to have a notification?
 - Updating the conference dates might leave events outside the acceptible range.
 We'd need a way of still seeing these without advertizing them so directly.

+### TODO
+- make sparse field updates only based on copy of data we had when we started editing, so we dont clobber updates from peers that happened while we were typing